isomerpages/moe-ast-moehc/_school-heritage-corners/Monfort Junior School/Monfort Junior School Heritage Corner.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Montfort Junior school began as started as a single class of students
+<p>Montfort Junior school began as a single class of students in rural Serangoon
-in rural Serangoon in 1916.
-It became Holy Innocents’ English School, Montfort School’s predecessor. started the first English class.
+in 1916.
+It became Holy Innocents’ English School, Montfort School’s predecessor and started the first English class.
 In 1959, Holy Innocents’ English School was renamed Montfort School in honour of its founder, St Louis Marie De Montfort, whose efforts to educate the young, were carried on by the Brothers of St Gabriel.</p>
 <p>Montfort School split into Montfort Junior School and Montfort Secondary
 School in 1974.</p>
 </td>